 First Things First

-If you have have a point-and-shoot, or even a nice SLR, get these basic things right and you will be well on your way to some great shots:
+If you have a point-and-shoot or even a nice SLR, get these basic things right and you will be well on your way to some great shots:

 - Tripod.
 It's essential.
 Don't have a tripod?
 Fuhgettaboutit.
-Unless you are capable of balancing your camera on a rock (which might not be very good for your camera, especially these jagged, lava kind we have here) then please bring a tripod with you to Iceland, there are so many capable, light and inexpensive options available.
+Unless you are capable of balancing your camera on a rock (which might not be very good for your camera, especially these jagged, lava kinds we have here) then please bring a tripod with you to Iceland.
+There are so many capable, light, and inexpensive options available.

 - If you just regularly take a picture, the photo will most likely be blurry: blurry photos no more!
-Use a cable release, which is an accessory attachment to fire the shutter without touching the camera, use the delay timer to take a picture 2,5 or 10 seconds after you press the shutter; or use an radio remote which attaches into the flash hotshoe and plugs into the body.
+Use a cable release, which is an accessory attachment to fire the shutter without touching the camera.
+You can use the delay timer to take a picture 2,5, or 10 seconds after you press the shutter.
+Or use a radio remote that attaches into the flash hot shoe and plugs into the body.

 - Everyone needs to see when it is pitch dark.
 Take a headlamp, but remember to be courteous to other photographers: too much light in the foreground could ruin the multi-second exposures.
 Most headlamps have a red LED for use at night time.
 Make sure to use it in this mode.
 It also much more pleasing for the eyes.

 There is usually a switch on the lens and a switch on the body.
 Move both to manual.
-Once its in manual, the focus needs to be set to infinity.
-Put the focus pin in the middle of lemniscate (∞) if you are using a wide angle lens.
-This is because the auroras are a great distance away, and once the subject is a certain distance away form the lens, everything from that point onwards will be in focus.
+Once it is in manual, the focus needs to be set to infinity.
+Put the focus pin in the middle of the lemniscate (∞) if you are using a wide-angle lens.
+This is because the auroras are a great distance away, and once the subject is a certain distance away from the lens, everything from that point onwards will be in focus.